Ratbagdoo/Discord-Resonite-connection/README.md

 # running things

-run launcher.py

-# additonal info

-If you run into problems with just running launch.py the opn he intire folder in vsc then run the launch.py

-# Also
+replace the {ENTER FILE PATH} with the main file addtress inside of the launch,discord bot and the Websocket_Server_Send files. run launcher.py

+# resonite side of things

-for resonite you will be needing to set up the flux.
+you will be need to set up the Proto Flux inside of Resonite. if you need help I advise asking a "player" with the green light globe for help.

 # thanks to the following people for aiding in the creation of this